halvespereira/hap-bio-cli/readme.md

 > Get to know Henrique Pereira using your command line with Node.js

-##Usage
+## Usage

-Tp use this CLI run the following command:
+To use this CLI run the following command:

 ```sh
 npx hap-bio-cli